Thigh Lift Surgery With Sydney Plastic Surgeon Dr Ellis Choy

-Many women (and some men) find it difficult to shed weight from their upper legs.
+Many people find it difficult to shed weight from their upper legs.
 Fatty thighs can be stubbornly resistant to exercise, are more noticeable after weight loss, and are a visible sign of ageing in larger people.
-The thighs are a natural repository of cellulite, fat cells and excess skin accumulation, resulting in a heavier appearance that is further exacerbated when wearing swimwear or revealing clothing.
-A thigh lift will balance the overall physique, restore confidence and potentially lead to greater intimacy.
+The thighs are a natural repository of cellulite, fat cells and excess skin accumulation, resulting in a heavier appearance.

 Eligibility for a thigh lift

 There are a range of factors leading to weight gain.
-Successful thigh lift outcomes are determined by surgery along with lifestyle and behaviour modifications that keep you looking great long after the surgery is complete.
+Successful thigh lift outcomes are determined by surgery along with lifestyle and behaviour modifications that sustain your results after the surgery is complete.
 Candidates for a thigh lift need to fulfil a range of conditions.

 - Unwanted skin, fat or soft tissue on the thighs